fastrizwaan/flatpak-wine32/README.md

 flatpak --user install io.github.flatpak-wine32.flatpak -y

 flatpak run io.github.flatpak-wine32 game.exe ; #replace game.exe with your exe

+# if you have nvidia gpu, and the game complains about D3D or Opengl or GL install nvidia drivers see bottom for Nvidia Section
 ```
 By Default, all programs are installed in ~/.wine, use ` WINEPREFIX=~/.mywine flatpak run io.github.flatpak-wine32 Setup.exe ` to install in ` ~/.mywine ` directory.